akshatkhatri/AI-chess-engine/README.md

 # Chess Game

-A console-based chess game implemented in C++.
+A console-based Chess Engine implemented in C++, with plans to develop an AI-powered opponent.

 ## How to Run